meemproject/meem-app/README.md

 ## The Meem Web App

 Hello there and welcome!
 If you're reading this, you've discovered the front end for the [Meem app](https://app.meem.wtf)!
 The Meem app is open source and released under the MIT license.
 In addition, we have gone to some lengths to make it as extensible as possible.
+You can find full documentation on the Meem Protocol and more on our [GitBook site](https://docs.meem.wtf/meem-protocol/).

 ### Our stack